Rising-Stars-by-Sunshine/SDL-workflow-tutorial/README.md

 ## Data
 This dataset contains records of reported crimes (excluding murders, which are documented for each individual victim) that have taken place in the City of Chicago from 2001 to the present.
 The data is sourced from the Chicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system.
+You can find the data via the [link](bridgeport_crime_by_longitude_latitude_location_20240803.csv).

 ### Preview of the Data
 | ID  | Case Number | Date | Block | IUCR|Primary Type| Description |